 Many, if not most, events such as bike races, NASCAR races, marathons, etc., have amateur radio operators hidden in the background providing all the communications abilities.
 These are amazing resources to teach yourself proper operating techniques for those RACES nets that come up.
 These are also just fun to participate in too.

 One of the most important organizations in amateur radio is the ARRL.
 The American Radio Relay League is the largest organization for amateur radio.
 We occupy some very VERY valuable RF spectrum, and it is always under threat.
 If this spectrum had a price tag, it could easily be in the billions of dollars.
 One of the main goals of the ARRL is spectrum defense.
 They also promote education and so much more.

 You have joined the club and hopefully, enjoy it.
 I would encourage you to serve your local club.
 It is an incredible experience.
 I have had the pleasure of serving as president of my club here in Hurst, TX.
 It is a tough job, but a very rewarding one.
 Finding the strengths of people on your team is difficult, many will step up to help advance the club's goals.
 If you do end up as president, be prepared for a lot of work, especially the first six months.
 You will find your rhythm and the pressure of running the business of the club will become more routine.
 Making sure you have a vice president that you trust is also a benefit too.

 There will be things that you are called to do, so surround yourself with people that are smarter than you, and can rely on to help you accomplish club goals, and you will be fine.

-These are just a few ideas I came up with to help with contributing and growing our hobby.
-We continue to grow in numbers, but when you are ready to take that role of a contributor and no just being a consumer, find a way to do it.
+These are just a few ideas I came up with to help with contributing to and growing our hobby.
+We continue to grow in numbers, but when you are ready to take that role of a contributor and not just be a consumer, find a way to do it.
 Find your niche and run with it.
 If you are strong in designing and building antennas, teach a class.
 I hope you will do it, it will be very rewarding.